Jincrediblez/TradeCraft_opensource/README.md

 <p align="center">
   <strong>The Trade Review System for Serious Traders.
 Know Yourself.
 Trade Better.</strong><br>
-  A local-first trading review system for active traders who want to understand not only what happened, but why.
+  A local-first trade review system that helps active traders understand not just what happened, but why—and turn every trade into a better decision.
 </p>

 <p align="center">